kids-first/kf-developer-handbook/docs/data/portal_data_flow.rst

 Arranger as a graphQL API that exposes data within Elastic Search to the portal interface.
 Arranger is highly dependent on the data model within Elastic Search.
-If the shape of Elastic Search indicies change, the Arranger API may cause errors until the data has been re-indexed by the Portal ETL to the correct shape, or Arranger has been configured with the correct shape.
+If the shape of Elastic Search indices change, the Arranger API may cause errors until the data has been re-indexed by the Portal ETL to the correct shape, or Arranger has been configured with the correct shape.